EmilHakanzon/Coffee-Time/README.md

     🔔 Push Notifications
     Get notified on your device when it’s time for your next coffee break.

+📍 Deploy to Google play store(out for test)
+📍 Deploy to App store

 ---

 ## 🚀 Getting Started